TechnicalUserX/libtech/README.md

 gcc main.c -ltechc -o main.out
 ```
-IMPORTANT: If you encounter a problem like `undefined reference to sqrtl`, compile your code as follows:
+> ⚠️ If you encounter a problem like `undefined reference to sqrtl`, compile your code as follows:
-It is highly probable that you will encounter this error while trying to compile `C` code.
+> It is highly probable that you will encounter this error while trying to compile `C` code.

 ```bash
 gcc main.c -ltechc -lm -o main.out
 ```